 The estate of Mr. Stawarz sold the course to James Goff, the son of former Taconic Golf Club Professional, Rudy Goff.
 Jim Goff, an avid golfer like his dad, graduated from Yale and was captain of the Yale golf team.
 Goff lived in Colorado during his ownership and had aspirations to make Waubeeka one of the Top 10 Public Golf Courses in the State of Massachusetts.
 To that end, he hired the northeast's premier architectural firm headed by Mark Mungeam, to improve the course.
 Significant changes were made especially to the back nine.
 Goff invested nearly two million dollars to promote that vision.

 Michael Deep, an insurance agent and owner of area real estate, fulfilled his long-time dream to enter the golf business when he purchased the 200 acres from Mr. and Mrs. Goff in 2014.
 Deep learned from his parents the proper way to meet, greet and treat people, and credits his family in his attempt to make Waubeeka Golf Links a recreational destination.
-Mike works with his sister, Ellen and her husband Craig, their children, Bryan Millard and Carrie Kondel and their children, Kamilia, Kale, Lilly and Jake.
+Prior to passing, Mike shared his joys of working with his sister, Ellen and her husband Craig, their children, Bryan Millard and Carrie Kondel and their children, Kamilia, Kale, Lilly and Jake.